Berlin Dutchmen

 Berlin Dutchmen in 1909–10.
 Hugh Lehman seated front left.

-The Berlin Dutchmen were an early professional ice hockey team operating out of Berlin, Ontario, (renamed Kitchener in 1916) from 1907 in the Ontario Professional Hockey League (OPHL).
+The Berlin Dutchmen were an early Canadian professional ice hockey team operating out of Berlin, Ontario, (renamed Kitchener in 1916) from 1907 in the Ontario Professional Hockey League (OPHL).
 The Berlin team is notable for challenging the Stanley Cup in 1910 versus the Montreal Wanderers.
 The dormant team was revived in 1926 as the Kitchener Dutchmen of the Canadian Professional Hockey League.
 The dormant name was revived in 1947 as the senior Kitchener-Waterloo Dutchmen, notable for winning Canada a bronze medal at the 1956 Olympics and a silver medal at the 1960 Olympics.
 The minor junior Kitchener Dutchmen continue the name today.

 Etymology

 "Dutchman" is a misnomer from Deutsch (German) for a Germanic person.
 This is even more so for Waterloo County, Ontario, as many of the earliest settlers were so-called "Pennsylvania Dutch".

 History

 The Dutchmen were one of the founding teams of the OPHL in 1907.
 Starting play in January 1908, the club would be a member of the OPHL until 1911.
 The club would win the OPHL championship once, in 1910, giving the team a chance to challenge for the Stanley Cup, then the Canadian professional championship trophy.
 Berlin played in Montreal against the Wanderers and were defeated 7–3.
 The OPHL would only survive for only one more year before folding.